 Take a deep breath.
 Now, remember the last time you worried.
 You were so afraid that the subject tumbled from your brain to your heart, then back to your brain in a never-ending cycle.
 You used every bit of intellect to dissect the situation, every emotion to understand it.

 Now, replace that worry with the voice of your Savior.
 Let Him tumble from your heart to your brain in that same never-ending cycle.
 Use your intellect and emotion to understand Him.
 Delight in Him during the stillness of your prayer.
 Meditation is simply continuing to focus on the presence of the One who answers prayer and remaining with Him for a while.

 He is the One who loved us so much; He left heaven and died on a cross.
-When we direct our heart towards the Lord in prayer, when we’re thirsting for His rush of cooling water, then we get to experience His glory, He pours His presence over us and encourages us to delight in Him.
+When we direct our heart towards the Lord in prayer, when we’re thirsting for His rush of cooling water, then we get to experience His glory.
+It is here He pours His presence over us and encourages us to delight in Him.